 Interested leader candidates must submit proposals to the Overseas & Off-Campus Programs Committee (OOPC) in order to be considered.
 The call for applications to lead programs is typically made in the spring semester, with applications due in October of the following academic year.
 In general, applications will be invited 2-3 years in advance of the scheduled program.
-Please fill out a leader application form from our website and email it to the current OOPC chair and Director of Overseas Programs.
+Please fill out a leader application form from our website, have your department chair sign it, and submit it to the Director of Overseas & Off-Campus Programs.
+The Director will then submit all applications to the Dean's Office for signature and then OOPC for review.
 Application instructions and deadlines are posted on our website under Resources for Faculty and Advisors.